 What Could a Home Inspection Reveal?

-There are several key areas that tend to be problematic if a home has not been maintained or updated properly.
+There are several key areas that tend to be problematic if a home or condominium has not been maintained or updated properly.
 A home inspection is the best chance a buyer will have to uncover these issues before moving ahead with the sale.

 Many times, plumbing problems will be uncovered during a home inspection.
 This could be a result of older fixtures that haven’t been updated yet, or can be an indication of overall poor home maintenance.
 No matter what the cause is, leaking or outdated plumbing might be expensive to fix later down the line.
 If the problem isn’t addressed promptly, a total system replacement might be necessary.